velartrill/velartrill.github.io/orig/kestrel.md

 "Well, enough talking.
 It's time for you to actually learn how to don and remove your voidskins."
 Nalshan clasps his hands.
-"Please disrobe and--"
+"If you would disrobe and--"

-Nishuin actually grabs him by the shoulder, eyes wide with alarm.
+Nishuin actually grabs him by the shoulder, eyes wide.
 "Comrade, that is not advisable," she blurts, holding up a hand to us in a placating gesture.
 Nalshan blinks.

 "Forgive me, what is the matter?"